3.13.1. Rules for drawing rapid transit objects

 If the entrance and exit to a station lobby or pavilion are separate from each other (for example, they may be on opposite sides of the pavilion), then you can create separate placemarks for the entrance and exit.

-Whether or not a specific transport system should be categorized as a rapid tram or light metro is decided on an individual basis.
+Whether a particular vehicle can be considered a rapid tram or a light metro is determined on a case-by-case basis.

 Draw LRT systems as rapid transit items (lines, stations, and exits from stations).
 Furthermore, rapid transit lines are duplicated by items of another category — tram lines.Note.